nearform/commentami/packages/comments-react-components/README.md

 ```

 ##### Identify the single references in the text

-Every part we woul'd like to reference should be wrapped around a `Reference`.
+Every part we would like to comment should be wrapped around a `Reference`.
 This operation can be easily automated.

 ```
 import { Resource, Reference } from '@nearform/comments-react-components'